dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 ### Free-Form Visualization

-One of the concerns with modeling is the distirbution of data.
-Specifically the ratio of correct to incorrect which also can be though of as the relative difficlty of the tests for it's students.
+One of the concerns with modeling is the distirbution of correct vs. incorrect student responses.
+The correct v.s. incorrect can also be though of as the relative difficlty of the tests for it's students.
+The higher the ratio of incorrect to correct, the more difficult the test is compared to a test with a higher correct percentage.
-Taken as a whole we showed that the 2/3 to 1/3 correct to incorrect did not seem to be a major factor in accuracy results.
+It was observed that the 2/3 to 1/3 correct to incorrect did not seem to make a difference when flipped on the accuracy of the results.
-In fact the SEB dataset had the reverse percentages to the SAG dataset but the results for accuracy were about the same.
+The SEB dataset had the reverse percentages to the SAG dataset but the results for accuracy were about the same.
+In the aggregate this difference doesn't appear to be the problem.

-The SAG dataset had many more questions, 87 vs. 4.
-This meant thatanalysis on a question level becomes possible and interesting.
+However, the lack of balance does seem important when the best model results are not that much beter for the larger dataset than simply defaulting to all incorrect.
+One dissapointing results was when creating a balanced dataset by randomly taking the same number of correct and incorrect answers, the results were much worse.
+This suggested something deeper might be going on.

+The SAG dataset had a very large number of questions with a decent count of results for each question.
+This suggested looking at results by question.
+When this was done it became evident that the difficulty of questions varied greatly.
+If difficulty were to be an impact on predictability looking at individual questions might shed some light.

 We have enough data to see if aspects of the questions impacted accuracy.
 Looking at the quality of predictions both from an accuracy and precision point of view shows a strong correlation between the difficulty of the question and the accuracy of the prediction.
 This could be interpreted as harder questions results in more random or inchorent answers which are harder to predict.
 This also impacts the quantity of correct results.
-When there are very few as compared to easier questions it's not surprising that predictability would differ with difficulty of the question.
+When there are very few examples of correct answers as compared to easier questions it's not surprising that predictability for those would suffer.

+The conclusion is that tests with very imbalanced difficulty of questions are a likely source of concern for the models being used.
+This should be further explored and means if any to adjust for this could be considered.
+That was out of scope for this project.

 **Percentage of correct v.s. incorrect by Question**